kchabau/Supply-Chain-Optimization--Logistics-and-Inventory-/README.md

 ## Lessons Learned

 - Importance of data normalization for efficient querying.
-- Using indexes and optimized SQL queries for performance enhancement.
 - The impact of accurate inventory forecasting on reducing costs.
 - Integration of SQL with visualization tools for better decision-making.